 All curriculum programs require a certain level of English language proficiency.
 Students who are deficient in English are encouraged to take courses in English as a Second Language, which are offered through the college's Adult Basic Education department.

 The orientation provides information about key services and programs for first-year students and helps to establish a foundation for success in the campus community.

 Meet with an academic advisor.
 Your advisor's name and office location is located on your counseling summary form.
 Your adviser will review your program of study, career goals, and suggest courses for the upcoming term.
 Make your appointment with your advisor on Appointment-plus.

 Prepare for your advising session by reviewing the Academic Advising homepage.

 You will log in to Self-Service to complete your course registration on or after your activation date.

 Can’t get logged in?
 Contact the Jaguar Office of Learning Technologies (JOLT) at (919) 464-2260.

 Johnston Community College is an equal educational and employment opportunity institution and does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender, gender identity, gender expression, pregnancy, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.
-All inquiries regarding compliance with access, equal opportunity, Title IX, and/or grievance procedures should be directed to the Associate Vice President of Human Resources, 245 College Road, Wilson Building, Smithfield, NC 27577 or via telephone at (919) 209-2025 or the Vice President of Student Services, 245 College Road, Wilson, Smithfield, NC 27577 or via telephone at (919) 209-2048.
+All inquiries regarding compliance with access, equal opportunity, Title IX, and/or grievance procedures should be directed to the Director of Human Resources, 245 College Road, Wilson Building, Smithfield, NC 27577 or via telephone at (919) 209-2025 or the Vice President of Student Services, 245 College Road, Wilson, Smithfield, NC 27577 or via telephone at (919) 209-2048.